TaxPRiNTER/EishLOQ-Shodan-Toolbox/README.md

 - **Organization Information:** Obtain details about organizations based on name.
 - **Ping Website and Search by IP:** Get the IP from a website via ping and perform a Shodan host search.
 - **Scan Raw IP:** Directly scan raw IP addresses without validation.
+- **Download and Parse Shodan Results:** Download Shodan results based on a query and parse the downloaded file to extract IP addresses.
 - **Clear:** Clear the terminal screen for a clean interface.
 - **Colorful Interface:** Enjoy colorful prompts and ASCII art for an engaging experience.